blackfireio/documentation/php/training-resources/book/16-performance-automation.rst

             visit url('/login')
                 name 'Failed login attempt'
                 method 'POST'
-                # Default samples for POST requests is 1 without warmup.
-                # Here we explicitely use 10 samples aggregation with a warmup request
-                # since this POST request with no payload is idempotently safe.
-                samples 10
                 warmup true

 In the example, all scenarios, but the last one, trigger profiles on HTTP